View Historical Events by Day: What Happened on July 2 in History?

 Shawnee Chief Tecumseh calls on all Native peoples to unite and resist the growing loss land to the white settlers. proposing that if united, the various tribes had enough strength to stop the white settlers.
 More

-President James A. Garfield was shot and mortally wounded as he entered a railway station in Washington, D.C.
-He died on September 19th.
+President James A. Garfield was shot and mortally wounded by an assassin with a .44 handgun, as he entered a railway station in Washington, D.C.
+Garfield's doctors were unable to remove the bullet, which was lodged in the President's pancreas.
+He died of blood poisoning and complications from the shooting in a hospital room on September 19th.
+1881.
 More

 Amelia Earhart and Navigator Fred Noonan disappear on Round-the-World Flight.
 Earhart and Noonan never found Howland Island and they were declared lost at sea on July 19, 1937 following a massive sea and air search.
 More